bstashchuk/grid/README.md

 ### `yarn test`

 Launches the test runner.
-There are test for following util fuctions:
+There are few tests for the following util fuctions:

 - create2DEmptyGrid
 - getRefreshedGrid

 ### Flow support

-Flow types checker is enabled for two files
+Flow types checker is enabled only for those two files

 - App.js
 - create2DEmptyGrid.js